-Suncheon Bay National Garden is the No.1 National Garden that was built to turn the natural habitat into a conversative area.
+Suncheon Bay National Garden is Korea’s first national garden, that was built to turn the 1.12 square kilometers of natural habitat into a conservation area.

 1, Suncheon Bay International Wetland Center

 Equipped with state-of-the-art technology and research archives, this center is pretty huge by itself and has a lot to offer.
 The center hosts indoor and outdoor exhibitions that educate visitors about the history of Suncheon Bay and the importance of the ecological system.

 This bridge was assembled with 30 containers and it links the west and east part of the garden.
 Itself, it is an art gallery that displays children’s paintings about dreams and hopes from around the globe.

 Suncheon Lake Garden is the iconic view of Suncheon National Bay Garden, designed by world-class designer Charles Jenks.
 It displays the miniature version of the moutains and streams in Suncheon.